sunxiaotianmg/Mapster/Config-inheritance.md

 //dest.Name = src.Name + "_Suffix"
 ```

-If you don't wish a derived type to use the base mapping, you can turn off by `AllowImplicitSourceInheritance`
+If you don't wish for a derived type to use the base mapping, you can turn it off by using `AllowImplicitSourceInheritance`

 ```csharp
 TypeAdapterConfig.GlobalSettings.AllowImplicitSourceInheritance = false;
 ```

 And by default, Mapster will not inherit destination type mappings.
-You can turn on by `AllowImplicitDestinationInheritance`.
+You can turn it on by `AllowImplicitDestinationInheritance`.

 ```csharp
 TypeAdapterConfig.GlobalSettings.AllowImplicitDestinationInheritance = true;